kyprifog/ballista/README.md

 ## Overview

-Ballista is a distributed compute platform implemented in Rust using Apache Arrow as the memory model.
+Ballista is a distributed compute platform primarily implemented in Rust, using Apache Arrow as the memory model.
 It is built on an architecture that allows other programming languages to be supported as first-class citizens.

 The foundational technologies in Ballista are: